axopy/axopy/doc/source/user_guide/daq.rst

 longer than 100 ms to complete, or data acquisition will fall behind the rate at which it is generated.

-Some DAQs are built in to axopy, but of course not all of them can be.
+Some DAQs are built in to AxoPy, but of course not all of them can be.

 .. _mcc_daq: